MotusWTS/motusClient/inst/doc/motusClient_R_package_usage.md

 ## Authentication ##

-The first time you call a function in the motus package that needs to authenticate you at motus.org, you will be asked for a username and password.
+The first time you call a function in the motusClient package that needs to authenticate you at motus.org, you will be asked for a username and password.
 This will only happen once per R session.
 You can supply your credentials from an R script like so: